 Section 2.
 Duties and Responsibilities

-II.2.1 In addition to the duties specified in the Faculty Constitution (I.7.1 and I 7.2) and in the By-laws of the Faculty Senate (II.2.4.), the committee shall promulgate its own rules of procedure, shall devise appropriate and uniform election procedures, shall provide assistance to the elections committees of the Colleges, and shall maintain a record of all elections for the previous five years.
+II.2.1 In addition to the duties specified in the Faculty Constitution (Sections I.7 and I 8, II.3), the committee shall promulgate its own rules of procedure, shall devise appropriate and uniform election procedures, shall provide assistance to the elections committees of the Colleges, and shall maintain a record of all elections for the previous five years.

 II.2.2 The committee shall insure that all nominations for elections conducted under its supervision be open.
 Questions of eligibility for nominations shall be resolved by the committee.
 Committee decisions may be appealed to the Faculty Senate.